deniz617/DLLInjectorAPI_ForPython/README.md

 ### How can I use this in other languages?
 Research how U can load and call an exported function, the DLL contains an exported function called InjectDLL and takes arguments (int, const char*) while it returns a boolean value.
 False if fail.

+#### Problems?
+- Make sure you run python as Admin!
+- Make sure you gave an full path for your dll.
+- Make sure your target process is x86